Welcome to the Santa Barbara Amateur Radio Club

 We also maintain a list of local frequencies used by first responders and emergency services.
 These are useful for programming consumer grade scanners.
 Please click here.

-Post expires at 1:00am on Saturday September 21st, 2024 but will still be available in the archives.
+Post expires at 7:02pm on Thursday October 10th, 2024 but will still be available in the archives.

 Packet Capabilities at LCPW